-Cheap Shopify Alternatives in 2026: Save on Fees and Subscriptions
+Cheap Shopify Alternatives for 2026: Save on Fees and Subscriptions

-Looking to cut costs on your e-commerce platform?
-This guide reviews over five Shopify alternatives, detailing their features, pricing, and when each makes sense as a more budget-friendly replacement for your online store in 2026.
+Looking for more affordable e-commerce solutions in 2026?
+This guide reviews 5+ cheap alternatives to Shopify, detailing their features, pricing, and when each platform makes sense as a cost-effective replacement for your online store.

 Our top pick